Skip to content

 VarityKit CLI Overview

-VarityKit is a Python-based CLI that helps you build, test, and deploy applications.
+VarityKit is a Python-based CLI that helps you deploy and manage applications.
 If you have used tools like the Vercel CLI, Netlify CLI, or Firebase CLI, you will feel right at home.

 Deploy Applications